 The Seawatch Wind Lidar buoy is deployed at the Borssele Wind Farm Zone (BWFZ).
 The buoy was first deployed on 11 June 2015 at 15:55 UTC, and a bottom mounted tide gauge (WLR) was deployed at 16:15 UTC on the same day.
 The buoy transmitted data continuously until transmissions stopped on 11 September, and it was recovered on 6 October 2015.
 The buoy was then repaired, and re-deployed on 12 November 2015.
 The Lidar stopped working on 26 December 2015 due to a technical problem, while the buoy continued measuring and transmitting data from all other sensors.
 The buoy was recovered for repair on 19 January 2016.
+The root cause of the problem was found and measures were taken to prevent it from happen again.

-The spare buoy was deployed at the same position in the BWFZ on 12 February 2016 and recovered for fuel service 20 July 2016.
-The buoy with serial number WS156 was at the same time deployed at 20 July at 10:00 UTC.
+The Seawatch Wind Lidar buoy WS157 was deployed at the same position in the BWFZ on 12 February 2016 and recovered for fuel service 20 July 2016.
+The buoy with serial number WS156 was at the same time deployed at 20 July at 10:00 UTC and has been working since

-This report presents an evaluation of the wind and wave data collected during the period 21 August - 21 September 2016, comparing the buoy data to data from two fixed measurement stations in the region.
+This report presents an evaluation of the wind and wave data collected during the period 22 October - 22 November 2016, comparing the buoy data to data from two fixed measurement stations in the region.
 The reference station for wave measurements is a Waverider buoy at Schouwenbank (station SCHB), and the reference for wind measurements is the platform at Vlakte van de Raan (VR).